UNARMED: Among the flowers I find myself

 Beatrice Allegranti

-A beacon of resistance, solidarity, and civic imagination, the Hnat Khotkevych Palace of Culture is more than a venue.
+A beacon of resistance, solidarity, and civic imagination, the Hnat Khotkevych Palace of Culture was more than a venue for our Moving Kinship Hub & Performance.
 Built through the voluntary labour and contributions of Lviv’s workers in the 1930s, it was known as the “Red Fortress” of interwar activism.

 Today, the Palace of Culture continues to uphold democratic ideals as a free, inclusive cultural hub—embodying the spirit of resilience and co-creation that defines this performance.
 Adapted to this local context, the performance becomes a living archive—where injury, trauma and repair, grief and hope, speak through the body.